williamagyapong/STAT5385-stats-in-research/README.md

 published here some days after grades have been received for the particular assignment.

-> It is my pleasure that you find these materials helpul.
+> It is my pleasure that you find these materials helpful.
 Feel free to
 > point out any mistakes/inconsistencies you find therein, especially in
 > the R codes, since “Mistakes are a fact of life.
 It is the response to
 > error that counts.”, as said by Mikki Giovanni.